aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 <td>Map[String,<a href="#pcccchannelconfiguration">PcccChannelConfiguration</a>]</td>
 <td>At least 1 channel must be configured.</td>
 </tr>

 <tr class="odd">
 <td>AdapterController</td>
 <td>Server Identifier for the controller to read from.
 This referenced server must be present in the Controllers section of the adapter referred to by the ProtocolAdapter attribute of the source.</td>
 <td>String</td>
 <td>Must be an identifier of a server in the Controllers section of the PCCC adapter used by the source.</td>
 </tr>

 </tbody>
 </table>

 [^top](#pccc-protocol-configuration)

 ## PcccChannelConfiguration

+The PcccChannelConfiguration extends the common Channel configuration with PCCC specific channel configuration data

 <table>
 <colgroup>